When I think back on Tanzania

 — and when it bites me how I smile,

-in the knowledge that it lives.
+just happy that it lives.